leobudima/elogii-blog/content/perfect-order-metrics-for-better-order-fulfillment.md

 **On-time delivery** (or orders that arrive on time) consists of deliveries completed within the specified time window.

 Either you or the customer determine the date (and time) of delivery.
-But once the delivery is sheduled, it’s up to you to fulfill the order within that time frame and without any delays.
+But once the delivery is scheduled, it’s up to you to fulfill the order within that time frame and without any delays.

 On-time delivery is critical for customer satisfaction.